the-butterfly-effect/tbe/index.md

 If you have ideas for levels, we'd love to hear from you!

 Probably the easiest way to let us know about your ideas, is to create a login on the [GitHub website](https://github.com/the-butterfly-effect/tbe) and create an issue for TBE.
 We'll work with you to make your ideas happen.
-Note that _Milestone B_ will feature a level editor again, so you can design your own levels!
+Note that as of _Milestone B_ we have a level editor again, so you can design your own levels!

 #### Add more code